pablotron/pwasm/docs/jit.md

 #include <stdio.h> // printf()
 #include <stdint.h> // uint8_t, etc
 #include <err.h> // errx()
-#include <pwasm.h>
+#include <pwasm.h> // PWASM
+#include <pwasm-dynasm-jit.h> // PWASM JIT

 /**
  * Blob containing a small WebAssembly (WASM) module.
+The module
+ * exports two functions:
  *
- * This WASM module exports two functions:
+ * * f32: Takes the length of the adjacent and opposite sides of a
+ *   right triangle and returns the length of the hypotenuse.
+All
+ *   lengths are 32-bit, single-precision floating point values.
  *
- * * f32 (f32, f32 -> f32): Calculate the length of the
- *   hypotenuse of a right triangle from the lengths of the other
- *   two sides of the triangle.
- *
- * * f64 (f64, f64 -> f64): Calculate the length of the
+ * * f64: Takes the length of the adjacent and opposite sides of a
- *   hypotenuse of a right triangle from the lengths of the other
+ *   right triangle and returns the length of the hypotenuse.
+All
- *   two sides of the triangle.
+ *   lengths are 64-bit, double-precision floating point values.
  */
 static const uint8_t PYTHAG_WASM[] = {
   0x00, 0x61, 0x73, 0x6d, 0x01, 0x00, 0x00, 0x00,